jeffstieler/atlas-help/packer/builds/build-environment.html.md

 Variables are encrypted and stored securely.

-During each Packer build, the following environment variables are available as part of the build:
+Additionally, the following environment variables are automatically injected by Atlas.
+All Atlas-injected environment variables will be prefixed with `ATLAS_`

+- `ATLAS_TOKEN` - This is a unique, per-build token that expires at the end of build execution (e.g. `"abcd.atlasv1.ghjkl..."`)
+- `ATLAS_BUILD_ID - This is a unique identifier for this build (e.g. `"33"`)
+- `ATLAS_BUILD_NUMBER - This is a unique identifier for all builds in the same scope (e.g. `"12"`)
-- `ATLAS_BUILD_CONFIGURATION_VERSION` - the version of the
+- `ATLAS_BUILD_CONFIGURATION_VERSION` - This is the unique, auto-incrementing
-[build configuration](/help/glossary) version used during this build.
+  version for the [Packer build configuration](/help/glossary) (e.g. `"34"`).
-- `ATLAS_BUILD_GITHUB_COMMIT_SHA` - the GitHub commit, if this build configuration version was ingressed from GitHub
+- `ATLAS_BUILD_GITHUB_BRANCH` - This is the name of the branch that the associated Packer build configuration version was ingressed from (e.g. `master`).
-- `ATLAS_BUILD_ID` - a unique identifier for the Packer build.
+- `ATLAS_BUILD_GITHUB_COMMIT_SHA` - This is the full commit hash
+  of the commit that the associated Packer build configuration version was ingressed from (e.g. `"abcd1234..."`).
-- `ATLAS_BUILD_NUMBER` - the version number of the build.
-A build is the connection between the application and build configuration.
+- `ATLAS_BUILD_GITHUB_TAG` - This is the name of the tag that the associated Packer build configuration version was ingressed from (e.g. `"v0.1.0"`).
-- `ATLAS_TOKEN` - a unique token that can communicate with Atlas for the duration of this build.
-This token will expire upon completion of the build.
-This token is used as part of any Atlas-specific providers or post processors.

 If the build was triggered by a new application version, the following environment variables are also available:

-- `ATLAS_APPLICATION_NAME` - the name of the application connected to the Packer build.
+- `ATLAS_APPLICATION_NAME` - This is the name of the application connected to the Packer build (e.g. `"myapp"`).
-For example, `logstream`
-- `ATLAS_APPLICATION_SLUG` - the full name of the application connected to the Packer build.
-For example, `hashicorp/logstream`.
+- `ATLAS_APPLICATION_SLUG` - This is the full name of the application connected to the Packer build (e.g. `"company/myapp"`).
-- `ATLAS_APPLICATION_USERNAME` - the username associated with the application
-connected to the Packer build.
-For example, `hashicorp`.
+- `ATLAS_APPLICATION_USERNAME` - This is the username associated with the application connected to the Packer build (e.g. `"sammy"`)
-- `ATLAS_APPLICATION_VERSION` - the version of the application connected to the Packer build.
-For example, `2`.
+- `ATLAS_APPLICATION_VERSION` - This is the version of the application connected to the Packer build (e.g. `"2"`).
+- `ATLAS_APPLICATION_GITHUB_BRANCH` - This is the name of the branch that the associated application version was ingressed from (e.g. `master`).
+- `ATLAS_APPLICATION_GITHUB_COMMIT_SHA` - This is the full commit hash
+  of the commit that the associated application version was ingressed from (e.g. `"abcd1234..."`).
-- `ATLAS_APPLICATION_GITHUB_COMMIT_SHA` - the GitHub commit, if this application version was ingressed from GitHub
+- `ATLAS_APPLICATION_GITHUB_TAG` - This is the name of the tag that the associated application version was ingressed from (e.g. `"v0.1.0"`).

+For any of the `GITHUB_` attributes, the value of the environment variable will be the empty string (`""`) if the resource is not connected to GitHub or if the resource was created outside of GitHub (like using `packer push` or `vagrant push`).

 ### Base Artifact Variable Injection